-Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Cultural Resource I mpacts • • Cultural Resources There would be no impact to cultural resources since no land would be disturbed.
+Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Cultural Resource In mpacts Cultural Resources and Historic Properties There would be no impact to cultural resources or historic properties since there would be no ground disturbance, visual changes, or culturally or historically significant changes made to ECF.
 Refurbishment Period: There would be no impact to cultural resources since there are no cultural resources or historic properties located in the disturbance area.
 Post-Refurbishment Operational Period: There would be no impact to cultural resources since no land would be disturbed.
 Construction Period: There would be small unavoidable impacts to Native American cultural resources; however, no resources eligible for listing on the National Register of Historic Places would be disturbed at Location 3/4 or Location 6.
-Transition Period : There would be no impact to cultural resources since no land would be disturbed.
-New Facility Operational Period : There would be no impact to cultural resources since no land would be disturbed.
+Transition Period: There would be no impact to cultural resources since no land would be disturbed.
+New Facility Operational Period: There would be no impact to cultural resources since no land would be disturbed.